apache/pulsar/site2/docs/client-libraries-java.md

 ### Register listeners

-You can register listeners for both existing messages on a topic and new messages coming into the topic by using `forEachAndListen`, and specify to perform the registration for all existing messages by using `forEach`.
+You can register listeners for both existing messages on a topic and new messages coming into the topic by using `forEachAndListen`, and specify to perform operations for all existing messages by using `forEach`.

 The following is an example of how to register listeners with TableView.